Permanent Deacon Candidates Receive Academic Formation at Sacred Heart

 Sacred Heart offers two alternative academic paths for men preparing for permanent diaconate ordination.
 The Master of Arts in Pastoral Studies (MAPS) is a graduate degree with a specially tailored curriculum to comply with the USCCB academic requirements.
 As an alternative, men may pursue an undergraduate program comprised of the Basic Diploma and Intermediate Diploma in Diaconal Studies in order to fulfill their intellectual formation requirements.

-If you think the Lord may be calling you to the Permanent Diaconate, contact the Office of Clergy and Consecrated Life in the Archdiocese of Detroit and also contact our Admissions Director, Ryan Cahill, at 313-883-8696 or email@example.com.
+If you think the Lord may be calling you to the Permanent Diaconate, contact the Office of Clergy and Consecrated Life in the Archdiocese of Detroit and also contact our Admissions Office at 313-883-8696 or email@example.com.